 The NexiGo PJ40 (Gen 3) is an entry-level home projector with a 1080p native resolution, and it sits above the cheaper NexiGo PJ20 but slightly below the more fully featured NexiGo PJ30 Ultra.
 It has Android TV built-in, Bluetooth 5.1, Wi-Fi, and full casting support.
 The projector also supports HDR10, has a low latency gaming mode, and an adjustable fan speed.
 It has two HDMI ports, one of which has ARC support, alongside two USB ports, an AV-in port, and a headphone jack, so you can play media from a USB flash drive or plug in various devices via HDMI or 3.5mm AV input.
 This model projects a 50-inch image from a distance of 4.7 feet up to a massive 300-inch image from a distance of 30.2 feet, and it comes with an integrated 20W speaker system.

-The NexiGo PJ40 is an inadequate choice for watching movies in a dark room, even with its amazing contrast ratio.
-While it produces deep blacks, it's not bright enough to impress, with noticeable vignetting in the corners, and its color vibrancy is particularly dull.
+The NexiGo PJ40 is an acceptable choice for watching movies in a dark room.
+While it produces deep blacks, it's not bright enough to impress in moderately lit rooms, with noticeable vignetting in the corners.
 It also has a narrow color gamut with limited coverage of the Rec.
 709 and Rec.
 2020 color spaces.
 Furthermore, its colors are extremely inaccurate out of the box.
 Finally, it comes with a barebones implementation of Android TV without any streaming apps included; you need to cast your content to the projector or use a streaming dongle for the best experience.

 Amazing contrast for deep blacks during darker scenes.